rai-project/carml/README.md

     - Add the new input type with appropriate text to `makeTaskTitle`
     - Update the `SampleInputsTab.scss` file with styling for what the selected/unselected states of the new input type should look like
   - Update `UploadInputsTab` as necessary
-    - If the user is able to upload files for this task, add the task ID to `UppyFileTypeCheckerPlugin` so that Uppy will only allow the correct file types to be selected/sent to the server
+    - If the user is able to upload files for this task, add the task ID to `getAllowedFileTypes` in `UppyFileTypeCheckerPlugin` so that Uppy will only allow the correct file types to be selected/sent to the server
-    - WIP...
   - Update `URLInputsTab` as necessary
     - Be sure to read the `IMPORTANT` comment before editing the inputs
-    - WIP...
+      - There are multiple paths in the render function depending on if your input is a `useMultipleInput`, `multiple`, etc. - if you change one, you will likely need to update all of them.
+      ...WIP?

 - Add the new task to `ModelDetailPage` in `getSampleInputs` and `getInputType`